Changing address in Switzerland

 Landlord

-It is also essential to make sure that all your correspondences from banks go to the right address.
-You must inform your bank as soon as you have changed your address and moved into your new accommodation.
-This is in order to avoid missing vital documents or confusion when filing your next tax return.
+It is also essential to make sure that all correspondence from your bank goes to the right address.
+You should inform your bank as soon as you move into your new home.

 School

 If your child goes to a school in Switzerland, you must inform the school that you are changing address.
-Typically, you are able to continue with your old school if the travel distances are reasonable or you are still within range of school buses.
-If your children cannot attend the same school, you must inform your local Gemeinde who will contact the local school or you can choose to contact an international school in the vicinity.
+Typically, your child can stay at the same school if the travel distance is reasonable.
+If your children cannot attend the same school, you must inform your local Gemeinde.

 Post office

-The post office in Switzerland has an innovative system where they are able to officially change your address and notify multiple partner businesses of the change at no cost.
-The post office can inform:
+The post office in Switzerland has a helpful change of address system where they are able to officially change your address and notify multiple partner businesses of the change.
+The post office can inform your: